venkr/next-notion-cms-sample/README.md

 # Next.js Notion Blog CMS

-This template helps you set up a blog, using Notion as a CMS for blog posts.
+This template helps you set up a blog using Notion as a CMS.
 Powered by the [t3 stack](https://create.t3.gg/), [react-notion-x](https://github.com/NotionX/react-notion-x) and the [official Notion API](https://developers.notion.com/).

-I built this to power [my blog](https://www.venki.dev), because I enjoy writing in Notion, and didn't want to have to switch to another CMS.
-This might be the right example to follow, if you want to include a blog element in your website, but otherwise want to build it in React yourself.
+I built this to power [my blog](https://www.venki.dev), because I enjoy writing in Notion, and don't want to have to port posts to another CMS when I'm done.
+This might be the right example to follow if you want to include a blog in your website, but otherwise want to build the website in React.

-This is a fairly minimal example of using the Notion API + react-notion-x + a Notion table to store a post list.
+This repo is a fairly minimal example of using the Notion API + react-notion-x + a Notion table to store a post list.
 You can probably integrate this into an existing website as a blog example.

 ## Other options for Notion-based blogs